sophialyj/system-design-primer/README.md

 * The load balancer can become a performance bottleneck if it does not have enough resources or if it is not configured properly.
 * Introducing a load balancer to help eliminate single points of failure results in increased complexity.
-* A single load balancer is a single point of failure, configuring multiple load balancers further increases complexity.
+* A single load balancer is a **single point of failure**, configuring multiple load balancers further increases complexity.

 ### Source(s) and further reading